 To effectively discharge their fiduciary and administrative responsibilities, the University's administration and the Board of Trustees are assisted by internal and external (independent) auditing services.
-These services provide independent, objective assurances and consulting services with respect to evaluating risk management, control, and governance processes.
+These services provide independent, objective assurances and consulting services with respect to evaluating risk management, control and governance processes.
 It is a violation of University policy to mislead or give false information to or intentionally omit material facts from internal or external (independent) auditor(s).

-12. University Property and Resources
+11. University Property and Resources

-University members shall be responsible stewards of University property and resources.
-University members are entrusted with protecting the property, equipment, and other assets of the University and exercising responsible, ethical behavior when using the University's resources.
+Those who act for the University shall be responsible stewards of University property and resources.
+Those who act for the University are entrusted with protecting the property, equipment and other assets of the University and exercising responsible, ethical behavior when using the University's resources.
 University assets are intended for University activities.
 Limited personal use of fixed University resources, such as computers and telephones, which does not result in a charge to the University is permitted as long as the use does not interfere with assigned job duties.

 University property and resources shall not be used for personal business or commercial activities.
-However, in some instances, when the goals of the individual and the University coincide, a University member may use University equipment outside of the realm of his or her professional duties.
-Any such use must have the prior, written approval from the dean or appropriate administrator where the resources are located, and must provide that the University will be reimbursed for the full cost of the use of the property and resources.
-Such use must not interfere with the University of Kentucky's uses, and must occur outside of the University member's regular employment assignment.
+However, in some instances, when the goals of the individual and the University coincide, a those who act for the University may use University equipment outside of the realm of his or her professional duties.
+Any such use must have the prior, written approval from the dean or appropriate administrator where the resources are located and must provide that the University will be reimbursed for the full cost of the use of the property and resources.
+Such use must not interfere with the University of Kentucky's uses and must occur outside of the regular employment assignment of those who act for the University.
 The Office of Legal Counsel may assist with an appropriate agreement.

-13. Fiscal Responsibility
+12. Fiscal Responsibility

 The University is committed to responsible stewardship.
-The Board of Trustees, President, executive officers, administrators, deans, department chairs, directors, principal investigators, and all others functioning as area or unit heads are responsible for setting a tone of accountability and high ethical standards in financial matters.
+The Board of Trustees, President, executive officers, administrators, deans, department chairs, directors, principal investigators and all others functioning as area or unit heads are responsible for setting a tone of accountability and high ethical standards in financial matters.
 All employees are expected to comply with the requirements outlined in: